farhanwazir/woocommerce-2checkout-api/README.md

 3. Navigate to your WooCommerce settings page, click on **Payment Gateways** and click the **Twocheckout** link.
 4. Check to enable.
 5. Enter the payment title and descriptino.
+6. Enable for shipping methods (Leave blank, for always display)
-6. Enter your Seller ID (2Checkout Account Number).
+7. Enter your Seller ID (2Checkout Account Number).
-7. Enter your 2Checkout API publishable key.
+8. Enter your 2Checkout API publishable key.
-8. Enter your 2Checkout API private key.
+9. Enter your 2Checkout API private key.
-9. Click 'Save Changes'.
+10. Click 'Save Changes'.